sreachtools/SReachTools/docs/_docs/src/modules/stochReach/pointBased/SReachPoint/index.md

                 - [Available only for 'chance-X'] Risk allocation for the state constraints risk_alloc_input
-                - [Available only for 'chance-affine'] Risk allocation for the input constraints kmeans_info - [Available only for 'voronoi-X'] MATLAB struct containing info about the kmeans-based undersampling used for tractable particle control approach
+                - [Available only for 'chance-affine(-X)'] Risk allocation for the input constraints extra_info  - [Available only for 'voronoi-X'] MATLAB struct containing additional info about the Voronoi partition-based undersampling used for tractable particle control approach

   Notes:
   * SReachPoint() will call SReachPointOptions() internally if SReachPointOptions()-based options is not explicitly provided to SReachPoint().
 This will set the algorithm to default options.
-  * 'chance-affine' requires an explicit declaration of the options from SReachPointOptions() to specify the threshold on the chance-constraint relaxation of the input bounds.
+  * 'chance-affine' and 'chance-affine-uni' requires an explicit declaration of the options from SReachPointOptions() to specify the threshold on the chance-constraint relaxation of the input bounds.
+  * 'chance-affine' provides the best lower bound at the cost of additional compute time, when compared to 'chance-affine-uni'
   * See @LtiSystem/getConcatMats for more information about the notation used.
   * If an open_loop policy is desired arranged in increasing time columnwise, use the following command: